 In the days that followed, the racially charged atmosphere in Los Angeles exploded in a number of full-scale riots.
 Mobs of U.S. servicemen took to the streets and began attacking Latinos and stripping them of their suits, leaving them bloodied and half-naked on the sidewalk.
 Local police officers often watched from the sidelines, then arrested the victims of the beatings.

 Thousands more servicemen, off-duty police officers and civilians joined the fray over the next several days, marching into cafes and movie theaters and beating anyone wearing zoot-suit clothing or hairstyles (duck-tail haircuts were a favorite target and were often cut off).
-Blacks and Filipinos—even those not clad in zoot suits—were also attacked.
+Blacks and Filipinos—even those not clad in zoot suits—were also attacked and bloodied.

 By June 7, the rioting had spread outside downtown Los Angeles to Watts, East Los Angeles and other neighborhoods.
 Taxi drivers offered free rides to servicemen to rioting areas, and thousands of military personnel and civilians from San Diego and other parts of Southern California converged on Los Angeles to join the mayhem.